josepher-lambertyo/notes/README.md

 Secondly, planning ahead is crucial.
 Before starting a project, think about the end goal and break it down into smaller tasks.
 Creating a plan will make it easier to stay focused and on track.
 You can use tools like Trello or Asana to help with project management and task tracking.
 These tools can help keep you organized and make sure you don't forget anything important.
  - 来自帮助助手

+# 2024-01-26
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that solves problems effectively without unnecessary complexity.
+Always strive to keep your codebase lean and readable; it'll save time, reduce errors, and make your work more adaptable for future enhancements."

+Remember, a good programmer is not only one who can write complex code but also one who understands the importance of simplicity and elegance in their solutions.
+The goal is not just to make it work, but to make it work well, easily understood, and scalable.